 We have Operation 300 friends here today.

-You are worse than the.
+You are worse than a sailor.

 I don't know what you mean by that.

-Count how many F-bombs she drops, you know.
+Okay, count how many F-bombs she drops.

 First of all.

-First of all, you're gonna fake it.
+First of all, you're going to fake it.

-You're gonna you're gonna be a phony.
+You're going to be a phony.

-You're gonna be a phony.
+You're going to be a phony.

-You're gonna be a phony for the next hour, and you're not gonna be yourself and you're not gonna drop an F-bomb every other second.
+You're going to be a phony for the next hour, and you're not going to be yourself.

 You know, I get through church every Sunday for an hour, too.